 On the other hand, it may pay off either as a product for your own purpose, or as a tool for internal use.

 We’ve already done that and we’d like to share our knowledge and experience with you.
-Let us do the code.
+Read about the advantages of outsourcing web development and let us do the code.